 The monorails do fill up during peak times.
 Strollers don’t have to be folded up, so that can definitely make it easier if you are traveling with little kids.
 When my kids were in a double stroller, I loved staying at the Magic Kingdom resorts on the monorail because it made our trips to the theme parks so much easier.

-The latest transportation option at Walt Disney World is also the cutest!
+This relatively new option at Walt Disney World is also the cutest!
 Minnie Vans have arrived at Walt Disney World, and they are absolutely adorable.
-Unlike the other types of Disney transportation, Minnie Vans come with an additional fee (currently $25).
+Unlike the other types of Disney transportation, Minnie Vans come with an additional fee.

-Walt Disney World is debuting a brand new transportation system at the end of September 2019.
+Walt Disney World just debuted a new transportation system.
 The Disney Skyliner, as it is called, will connect select Disney resorts with Disney’s Hollywood Studios and Epcot’s International Gateway (at the Epcot World Showcase).

 Because of the location of Disney’s Beach and Yacht clubs, the Skyliner station at the International Gateway will also be convenient for those resorts.

-The Skyliners definitely look to be a convenient and fun addition to the Disney transportation system.
+The Skyliner system definitely looks to be a convenient and fun addition to the Disney transportation system.

 Walt Disney World Parking